Ridge-Regularized Largest Root Test For High-Dimensional General Linear Hypotheses: Basic Definitions and Additional Properties of the M-P Equations

 \subsection{Basic definitions}

-Throughout, we use $c$, $c'$, $C$, or $C'$ to denote a general constant that may vary from line to line.
-We always use $E = E(\iz)$ and $\eta = \eta(\iz)$ to denote the real and imaginary part of a complex value $z$.
-The argument $\iz$ is frequently omitted from mathematical expressions.
+Throughout, we use $a$, $a'$, $c$, $c'$, $C$, and $C'$ to denote generic constants whose values may change from line to line.
+Unless stated otherwise, these constants do not depend on $p$.
+We use $E = E(z)$ and $\eta = \eta(z)$ to denote the real and imaginary parts of a complex number $z$, respectively.
+The argument $z$ is frequently omitted from expressions when no confusion may arise.

 \begin{definition}[Matrix norms] Let $A= (a_{ij})$ be a complex matrix.
 We define the following norms

 where $A^*$ is the conjugate transpose of a matrix $A$.
 If $A$ is a vector, we write $|A| = \|A\|$ for simplicity. \end{definition}